 I’ve written several posts on parenting adult children!
 If you’ve enjoyed this post, you might also enjoy these:

 - WHAT YOUR 20-SOMETHING WANTS TO TELL YOU (AND NEEDS TO HEAR FROM YOU)

 - SIX WAYS TO SHOW LOVE TO YOUR ADULT CHILDREN

-- SIX WAYS TO BE A GREAT PARENT TO YOUR ADULT KIDS
+- EIGHT PRACTICAL WAYS TO BE A GREAT PARENT TO YOUR ADULT KIDS

 - FIVE WAYS TO BUILD THE RELATIONSHIP YOU WANT WITH YOUR ADULT CHILDREN

 - HOW TO “PARENT” WHEN YOUR BOOMERANG KIDS COME BACK TO THE NEST

 How do you pray for your adult children?
 Do you pray Scripture, like I do?
 What verses do you pray?
 I would love to know!
 Please share with me in the comments below.